etvan13/Deep_Terminal/README.md

     3. Add the new command to the list of commands in the terminal class, and add the function that runs your newly added demo.
         * To get a better reference on the complexity of the actual terminal, checkout the 'Deep_Terminal.py' file within the TerminalCode directory.
         * The idea is to build commands that function with spacetime coordinates that function across the universe.
-    4. I'm guessing you're part of deep, so if you come up with a cool command email me at: etvan13@tamu.edu (school) or etvan13@gmail.com (personal) your idea or code and I'll implement it into the actual terminal itself
+    4. If you come up with a cool command email me at: etvan13@tamu.edu (school) or etvan13@gmail.com (personal) your idea or code and I'll implement it into the actual terminal itself